 Once you accept and acknowledge their request, try to distract them.
 Divert the conversation to some other things.
 Talk about how their home looks, which room or place in the house is their favorite, etc.

-Keep a photo album handy as seeing pictures help them remember those moments and thus relieve anxiety.
+Keep a photo album handy as seeing pictures helps them remember those moments and thus relieve anxiety.
 You can also take them to a nearby window to show birds outside or offer something to eat in the kitchen as a distraction mechanism.
 Then casually drift to some other daily activity of their routine.

 Try Engaging Sense Organs